-A minor in Classical Studies is a very flexible program that allows you to organize and design a curriculum that best fits your interests.
-The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science and philosophy, offered within and without the Department of Foreign languages.
+A Minor in Classical Studies is a very flexible program that allows you to organize and design a curriculum that best fits your interests.
+The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science and philosophy, offered within and without the Department of World Languages and Cultures.

 - Students will be able to engage in conversation, provide and obtain information, express feelings and emotions, and exchange opinions.